 To use her as a historic learning aid for schools, bringing Lynn’s ancient fishing, sailing and discovery heritage to life.

 To make her self sufficient in upkeep by the use of chartering, donations, grants and other forms of funding.

-Your donation of money, materials, services or time will help us to achieve that future.
+Your donations of money, materials, services or time will help us to achieve all these objectives and more.

 The age old question is the result of a restoration the same boat or is it a new boat?
 When restoring the Baden Powell we have used as many original parts as were usable.

 And as we have replaced parts one at a time during the restoration, BP still has the original shape, design and concept as when Walter Worfolk built it in 1900.

 As discussed in the video below, a human being’s cells are constantly dying and being replaced.
 So does that mean that they arent the same person as ten years ago?

 Please look at the very interesting video below.
 Leo is doing a marvellous job restoring the Tally Ho, and we subscribe to his restoration theory.